JvanKatwijk/qt-dab/README.md

  *   sudo apt-get install libsamplerate0-dev libqwt-qt5-dev qtmultimedia5-dev
  *   sudo apt-get install qtbase5-dev libqt5svg5-dev
  *   sudo apt-get install libfdk-aac-dev

+If libfdk-aac cannot be found, change the configuration to load fibfaad (and obviously, install libfaad).

 If you want to use a physical device - e.g. a DABstick, an SDRplay, or an AIRspy you need to install the driver libraries for these devices as well.